-- (g) Farm Wineries and Cideries may be permitted as ansecondaryagricultural-related use, to the principal-agricultural operationsubject to the following policies: - The implementing Zoning By-law will establish zone provisions for the establishment of farm wineries or cideries. - Wines or ciders produced within a farm winery or cidery shall be made from fruit grown predominately in the vineyard and/or fruit farm located on the same land as the farm winery or cidery as well as other lands considered part of the farmer's own farm operation. and secondarily from locally grown fruit or juice. - A bed and breakfast establishment is allowed within the principle residence in accordance with the bed and breakfast policies in Section 7.3.4.1. - A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and the retail sale of wine or cider produced on site may be permitted.
-The implementing Zoning By-law will set out specific retail floor area provisions. - Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain an agricultural setting. - Council shall require that a minimum of 2 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted, prior to the issuance of a building permit for the farm winery or cidery. - Where a farm winery or cidery proposes to exceed 300 square metres of building area, it shall be subject to the provisions for an estate winery or cidery. - Farm wineries or cideries may be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
-In these circumstances, the following matters must be addressed to the satisfaction of the Township: - Water supply and waste disposal; - Best practices for drainage and outlets for storm water run-off; - Entrances and exits to roads; - Off-street loading, parking spaces; - Outside storage;
+- g) Farm Wineries and Cideries may be permitted as an secondary agricultural-related use, to the principal agricultural operation subject to the following policies: - The implementing Zoning By-law will establish zone provisions for the establishment of farm wineries or cideries. - ii) Wines or ciders produced within a farm winery or cidery shall be made from fruit grown predominately in the vineyard and/or fruit farm located on the same land as the farm winery or cidery as well as other lands considered part of the farmer's own farm operation. and secondarily from locally grown fruit or juice.

-- Buffering/screening, landscaping; - Outdoor areas to be used by the public (e.g. patios). - Restaurants, banquet facilities and large scale tourism uses are not permitted within a Prime Agriculture Area Designationed area.
+- iii) A bed and breakfast establishment is allowed within the principle residence in accordance with the bed and breakfast policies in Section 7.3.4.1. - iv) A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and the retail sale of wine or cider produced on site may be permitted.
+The implementing Zoning By-law will set out specific retail floor area provisions. - v) Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain an agricultural setting. - vi) Council shall require that a minimum of 2 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted, prior to the issuance of a building permit for the farm winery or cidery. - vii)Where a farm winery or cidery proposes to exceed 300 square metres of building area, it shall be subject to the provisions for an estate winery or cidery. - viii) Farm wineries or cideries may be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
+In these circumstances, the following matters must be addressed to the satisfaction of the Township: - Water supply and waste disposal; - Best practices for drainage and outlets for storm water run-off; - Entrances and exits to roads; - Off-street loading, parking spaces; - Outside storage; - Buffering/screening, landscaping; - Outdoor areas to be used by the public (e.g. patios). - ix) Restaurants, banquet facilities and large scale tourism uses -that are permitted by way of an amendment to this Plan shall be subject to Site Plan Control.

-(h) Small Scale Micro-breweries
+h) Small Scale Micro-breweries

-Small-scale micro-breweries may be permitted as an agricultural-related use subject to the following policies:
+Small-scale micro-breweries may be permitted as an agricultural related use subject to the following policies:

-- Small-scale micro-breweries where the grain and agricultural products are grown exclusively on site as a secondary use to the farming operation shall be subject to the applicable farm winery policies. - Small-scale micro-breweries where the grain and agricultural products are locally grown shall be subject to the applicable estate winery policies. - Small-scale micro-breweries over 300 square metres of building area will be subject to the applicable estate winery policies with the exception that the crops required shall be related to beer production.
+- i) Small-scale micro-breweries where the grain and agricultural products are grown exclusively on site as a secondary use to the farming operation shall be subject to the applicable farm winery policies. - ii) Small-scale micro-breweries where the grain and agricultural products are locally grown shall be subject to the applicable estate winery policies. - iii) Small-scale micro-breweries over 300 square metres of building area will be subject to the applicable estate winery policies with the exception that the crops required shall be related to beer production.